piotr-ost/binance_altrader/README.md

 -
 - new strategy that checks whether a given condition is satisfied among all timeframes
 - idea: that strategy can also be used along with another oscillator-based strategy
+- introduced a bit of utility in form of a tool for checking balances and instantly selling all currently held assets